Hindu Raj: Etymology

+The word Hindu is ultimately derived from the Sanskrit word Sindhu, which means "a large body of water", in reference to Sindhu (Indus River); the word raj means "rule" in Sanskrit.
+The origins of the current name is obscure; it was originally applied to the range by Colonel Tanner (Henry C. B. Tanner) in the late 19th century, who however admitted that the name was not generally known in the region, and might not even be correct.

 Geography

 The Hindu Raj mountain range runs between Chitral and Gilgit; behind Darkot, south of the Pamir Mountains and east of the Hindu Kush.
 Its peaks rise to approximately 22,500 feet.
 The Hindu Raj mountains run largely parallel to the Hindu Kush mountains, sources disagree whether some peaks, including Buni Zom and Ghamubar Zom are in the Hindu Raj or the Hindu Kush.
+The notable passes in the range include Shandur Pass, Lowari Pass and Darkot Pass.